fbpx

 Sand is the best material to add both below and between pavers.

-But can you grout pavers yourself?
-You definitely can.
-The method is somewhat simple, and you don’t need expensive equipment for it.
-But asking someone to do it for you, might be safer, especially because you need to seal your pavers first.
+So – can you grout pavers yourself?
+Yes, you definitely can.
+The method is somewhat simple, and you don’t need expensive equipment for it; that said, asking someone to do it for you might be safer, especially because you need to seal your pavers first.

 At JS Brick, we have 20+ years of experience providing paver installation, supply, and maintenance services in Sarasota and surrounding cities.
-For a free estimate on paver grouting, cleaning, and sealing services, don’t hesitate to leave us a message or a call.
+For a free estimate on paver grouting, cleaning, and sealing services, don’t hesitate to leave us a message or a call right now!

 Leave a comment